tvsnarayana/tech-interview-handbook/non-technical/behavioural.md

 - How did you work with senior management on large projects as well as multiple internal teams?
 - Tell me about a time you had to give someone terrible news.
 - If you were a gerbil, which gerbil would you be?
+- What excites you about the company?
+- How does Airbnb impact our guests and hosts?
+- What part of our mission resonates the most with you?

 ## Amazon